kimathinjoki/kn-bot-bottlr/README.md

 ### License

-This project is under ISC License.
+This project is under ISC License